MP 15x7/3.5x3 / N38 - neodymium magnet

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.

-In order for you to know how strong neodymium magnets are and why they are so dangerous, read the article - Dangerous very strong neodymium magnets.
+In order to show why neodymium magnets are so dangerous, read the article - How very dangerous are strong neodymium magnets?.